Jon Bon Jovi Shares Message Of Love And Appreciation For Wife Dorothea On Instagram

 The area where Dorothea is standing is just outside the restaurant.
 This spring, summer, and fall, the high planting boxes will house vegetables and herbs that will be used within the eatery to add flavor and proper nutrition to foods available on the menu.

-The kitchen has been operating during the coronavirus pandemic on a limited schedule, providing take out meals only to those in need in the Red Bank, Toms River, and Camden, New Jersey areas.
+The kitchen has been operating during the coronavirus pandemic on a limited schedule, providing takeout meals to those in need in the Red Bank, Toms River, and Camden, New Jersey areas.

 The couple spoke about their passion for philanthropy in an interview with CBS News.
 In the interview, Jon revealed that it was Dorothea who came up with the initial idea for the eatery.
 Jon called it “genius” and together they implemented their current business plan.

 “Hunger doesn’t look like what your mind’s eye might imagine,” Dorothea said of those battling food insecurity.

 She stated to CBS News that there are more people in need than one would imagine.

-In October 2011, the JBJ Soul Foundation opened the first JBJ Soul Kitchen in Red Bank, NJ to address issues of food insecurity.
+In October 2011, the JBJ Soul Foundation opened the first JBJ Soul Kitchen in Red Bank, New Jersey, to address issues of food insecurity.
 The restaurant asks diners to contribute either volunteer hours or a donation for their meals.
 This donation covers the cost of their own meal and if a patron wishes, the cost of a meal for someone who cannot afford their own.

-To date, the kitchen has served over 105,000 meals and counting states its official website.
-The couple is parents to four children: Stephanie, Jesse, Jake, and Romeo.
+To date, the kitchen has served over 105,000 meals and counting, states the official website.